stanfordnlp/dspy/api/language_model_clients/PremAI.md

 ]
 ```

-So, this also means that you do not need to make your own RAG pipeline when using the Prem Platform.
-Prem uses it's own RAG technology to deliver best in class performance for Retrieval Augmented Generations.
+So this also means that you do not need to create your own RAG pipeline when using the PremAI Platform and can instead take advantage of its local RAG technology to deliver best-in-class performance for Retrieval Augmented Generations.

 > Ideally, you do not need to connect Repository IDs here to get Retrieval Augmented Generations.
-You can still get the same result if you have connected the repositories in prem platform.
+You can still get the same result if you have connected the repositories in PremAI platform.